opencoca/WEB-admin/packages/decap-cms-locales/README.md

-# Decap CMS Locales
+# Startr Web-Admin Locales

-## Default translations for Decap CMS
+## Default translations for Startr Web-Admin

 The English translation is loaded by default.